 How To Enroll In Netspend’s Overdraft Protection Service

-There’s a few different ways that you can enroll in Netspend’s overdraft protection service.One, you can do it by accessing your online account.
+There are a few different ways that you can enroll in Netspend’s overdraft protection service.One, you can do it by accessing your online account.

 If you don’t have an online account, you’ll need to create one prior to activating the protection.Two, you can call Netspend directly and they can help you activate your overdraft protection.

-It’s important to note that they do have some eligibility requirements you’ll need to make before you’re approved.The first requirement you’ll have to meet is signing up for direct deposit.
+It’s important to note that they do have some eligibility requirements you’ll need to make before you’re approved.The first requirement you’ll have to meet is signing up for a direct deposit.

 In addition to that, you’ll need to at least receive $400 in your account within a 35 day period to be eligible.To complete this requirement, you’ll need to read Netspend’s terms and conditions, agreeing to them electronically.

 Secondly, you’re going to need a valid email address so Netspend can notify you of program changes.If you can complete all of these steps, Netspend will activate your overdraft protection.